-Hellwig’s instructions suggest bouncing the vehicle to check for clearance on under carriage components including the fuel tank, shocks, exhaust, differential, brake line, and fuel line.
-They also recommend test driving the vehicle and then rechecking all clearances and installation adjustments.
+Hellwig’s instructions suggest bouncing the vehicle to check for clearance on undercarriage components including the fuel tank, shocks, exhaust, differential, brake line, and fuel line.
+They also recommend test-driving the vehicle and then rechecking all clearances and installation adjustments.
 After one week, and at regular intervals, Hellwig suggests checking it all again.

 After the installations were complete, we took a good look at the sway bars.
-The quality and fit of the Hellwig sway bars was unmistakable.
+The quality and fit of the Hellwig sway bars were unmistakable.
 The only thing left to do was drive the truck, and see how the upgraded sway bars affected the driving performance of the rig.

-Over the following six weeks, we drove the 2013 Chevy Silverado 3500 and 2014 Northstar 8.5 Arrow U from Pennsylvania to the Texas Truck Camper Rally in Kerrville, down to Austin, and back home via the Outter Banks in North Carolina and the Mid-Atlantic Truck Camper Rally in Virginia.
+Over the following six weeks, we drove the 2013 Chevy Silverado 3500 and 2014 Northstar 8.5 Arrow U from Pennsylvania to the Texas Truck Camper Rally in Kerrville, down to Austin, and back home via the Outer Banks in North Carolina and the Mid-Atlantic Truck Camper Rally in Virginia.
 All totaled, about a 3,000 mile test drive.

 Above: Our demo unit, a 2014 Northstar 8.5 Arrow U, in the Outer Banks